ImagineGrr/GIS-RAG/README.md

 - `schema_metadata.py` — keep this accurate to help the model generate correct SQL.
 - `validator.py` — tighten filtering rules before production use.

-## Next steps / improvements
-- Add environment-based configuration for DB and Ollama model name.
-- Harden SQL validation and add parameterized query execution.
-- Add authentication for the API and rate-limiting.
-- Add a `requirements.txt` or `pyproject.toml` for reproducible installs.

----

-If you want, I can:

-- generate a `requirements.txt` and a `.env`-backed config loader, or
-- harden `validator.py` with an expanded deny list and unit tests.